 Grape Phylloxera.
 Grape phylloxera is an aphid-like insect with a complex lifecycle that causes galls on either roots or leaves.
 Leaf galls are in the shape of pouches or invaginations and can contain several adults and hundreds of eggs or immature stages (Fig. 10).
 Root galls are swellings on the root, sometimes showing a hook shape where the phylloxera feed at the elbow of the hook.
 At high densities, leaf galls can cause reduced photosynthesis.
 Root galls likely reduce root growth, the uptake of nutrients and water, and can create sites for invasion of pathogenic fungi.
 There is a wide range in susceptibility of grape varieties to both gall types.
-Labrusca-type grapes and vinifera grapes tend not to get leaf galls.
-Some hybrid grapes, such as Baco Noir,
+Labrusca-type grapes and vinifera grapes tend to get few, if any leaf galls.
+Some hybrid grapes, such as Baco cause significant injury and even vine death.
+Indeed, most vinifera grapes grown in the eastern US are grown on phylloxera-resistant rootstock and this is the primary method for managing the root-form of phylloxera.